blakenetz/interview-take-home-tests-1.2/packages/intersection/README.md

 Each phase is allocated a certain number of ticks.
 Once there allocation is used up, then move to the next phases.
 Once each phase has been cycled through, move to the next `flowDirection`

+This is a Vite, React, TS, and Mantine app.
+It was bootstrapped with a starter package, so excuse all the config stuff.
+For the sake of simplicity, all styles are inlined (for the most part)

 ## Prompt

 > ### Make a Traffic Intersection